-The tables in 6.1 to 6.5 below represent seafarer deaths and injuries on board Isle of Man registered ships.
+The following tables represent seafarer fatalities and injuries on board Isle of Man registered ships.
 Only cases relating to occurrences involving shipboard operations are included in this report.
 This report covers MLC ships and MLC defined seafarers only and does not include passengers, guests or visitors.

 In this report a "serious injury" is defined as an injury sustained by a person resulting in incapacitation where a person is unable to function normally for more than 72 hours commencing within seven days from when the injury was suffered.
 A "minor injury" is any lesser injury which is not a serious injury.
-This report does not include statistics relating to deaths from natural causes or suicide.
+This report does not include statistics relating to death from natural causes or by suicide.

-2 2018 2017 2016
+202 20 2019 2018 2017 2016

-No. of Seafarers Rate per 100,000 Rate per 100,000 Rate per 100,000
+No. of Seafarers Rate Rate Rate Rate Rate

-MLC Fleet estimate 9675 - - -

-Deaths 0 0 0 10
+Fatalities 1 13 11 0 0 10

-Serious injuries 13 134 121 139
+Serious injuries 10 125 163 134 121 139

-Minor injuries 15 155 138 199
+Minor injuries 10 125 173 155 138 199